DeVonte Dedmon

-DeVonte Dedmon (born November 23, 1995) is an American professional football wide receiver and kick returner for the Ottawa Redblacks of the Canadian Football League (CFL).
+DeVonte Dedmon (born November 23, 1995) is an American professional football wide receiver and kick returner for the Montreal Alouettes of the Canadian Football League (CFL).

 College career

 Dedmon played college football for the William & Mary Tribe from 2014 to 2018.

 Professional career

 Ottawa Redblacks (first stint)

 On May 22, 2019, it was announced that Dedmon had signed with the Ottawa Redblacks.
 He played in his first regular season game on July 19, 2019, against the Winnipeg Blue Bombers, where he recorded seven punt returns for 74 yards and five kickoff returns for 117 yards.
 He scored his first professional touchdown on a 111-yard kickoff return against the Montreal Alouettes on August 2, 2019.
 In the same game, he also scored with a 95-yard punt return touchdown and set a franchise record with 377 total return yards in the 30–27 overtime win.
 However, his rookie season was kept short due to injuries and he played in just five regular season games.
 He did not play in 2020 due to the cancellation of the 2020 CFL season.

 On November 2, 2021, it was announced that Dedmon had signed a one-year contract extension with the Redblacks.
 In the team's next game, on November 6, 2021, Dedmon had a 100-yard kickoff return touchdown and set a CFL record as he recorded his fifth return touchdown in his first 15 career CFL games, surpassing Gizmo Williams' record of 18 games.
 For the 2021 season, Dedmon played in 11 regular season games and had 11 receptions for 103 yards and ten carries for 68 rushing yards and one touchdown.
 On special teams, he had 48 punt returns for 737 yards and two touchdowns, 49 kickoff returns for 1,223 yards and one touchdown, and four missed field goal returns for 103 yards.
 For his strong season, he was named the CFL's Most Outstanding Special Teams Player.
 He was also named as a league and divisional all-star.
 He was released on January 26, 2022, so that he could pursue opportunities in the National Football League.